smart-on-fhir/smart-health-card-decoder/docs/directory.md

 A Smart Health Card (SHC) may be created and signed by anybody's private key.
 To ensure that a SHC is verified against a set of trusted issuers, a Directory class is available.

-Once a Directory is instaniated, it works as a cache of issuer keys and revocation data.
+Once a Directory is instantiated, it works as a cache of issuer keys and revocation data.

 Creating a directory will download the directory and perform a validation on the directory data.
-If there are download or validation errors, it will be recorded in the `.errors` property of the resulting directory obejct.
+If there are download or validation errors, it will be recorded in the `.errors` property of the resulting directory object.

 <br>